gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.4.0/install/install-on-kubernetes.md

 For the rest of this guide we will assume that you are located in the root of a working copy of this repository.

 ### Domain name and IP address
-Gitpod requires a domain name which resolves to the IP of your Kubernetes cluster.
-In this document we'll use `your-domain.com` as example.
-Set your real domain in the `values.yaml` under `gitpod.hostname`.
+Gitpod requires [domain names](../domain/) which resolve to the IP of your Kubernetes cluster.
+Set your domain in the `values.yaml` under `gitpod.hostname`.

 By default Gitpod deploys a [`LoadBalancer` service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) as means of ingress.
 If you have a fixed IP address that you want to use, set the `gitpod.components.proxy.loadBalancerIP` field to the external IP of your cluster/load balancer.
 If this field is not set, Kubernetes will assign you a load balancer IP during deployment.
-Once you know your IP address, configure your three domain names to resolve to that IP address:
+Once you know your IP address, configure your three domain names to resolve to that IP address.
- - `your-domain.com`
- - `*.your-domain.com`
- - `*.ws.your-domain.com`

 ### OAuth integration
-Gitpod delegates authentication to a configurable [OAuth provider](../prepare-installation/#user-authorization-and-git-integration).
+Gitpod delegates authentication to a configurable OAuth provider.

 Follow [the steps](../oauth/) to set up GitHub or GitLab as OAuth provider.